 As a self-improvement junkie, I've come across exercises that asked me to write my personal mission statement, like in Dr. Stephen R. Covey’s book, The 7 Habits of Highly Effective People.
 However, I recently faced a few life-changing experiences, from having a child to caring for ailing parents, which prompted me to rethink my values and write an updated personal mission statement.

 There are many resources out there for how to write a personal mission statement.
-This New York Times article offers interesting insights, for example.
+This New York Times article offers interesting insights.

 Where do you begin?